drouyang/pmtlock/README.md

 The idea is to sacrifices fairness to ensure forward progress upon preemption, but also preserve fairness whenever possible.
-To this end, it allows a fair lock to downgrade to unfair lock to prevent the lock waiter preemption problem, in which a preempted waiter in the queue head can not acquire an avaiable lock, meanwhile it prevents other waiters to get the available lock.
+To this end, it allows a fair lock to downgrade to unfair lock to prevent the lock waiter preemption problem, in which a preempted waiter in the queue head can not acquire an available lock, meanwhile it prevents other waiters to get the available lock.

 pmtlock is a guest side optimization, and thus can be used as a complementary